bluehalo/ngx-leaflet-draw/README.md

 Specifically, label anchors and drawing rectangles doesn't seem to work correctly.
 If you have issues, `leaflet-draw@1.0.2` seems to be the latest release without those issues.

-If you intend to use this library in a typescript project (utilizing the typings), you will need to also install the leaflet typings via npm:
+You will need to also install the leaflet typings via npm:

 ```shell
 npm install --save-dev @types/leaflet